- Make Contact Before Day One

 Alternatively, it's better to spread paperwork out with HR onboarding solutions.
 Here, you want to afford your new hire flexibility to complete paperwork in a timely manner but at their leisure.

-6. Onboarding Programs Are a Team Effort
+6. Onboarding Programs are a Team Effort

 In a new workplace, it's important to feel socially accepted.
 A feeling of social acceptance is a key factor in the success of new employees.
 With an HR onboarding solution, you can make sure that your new hires stay connected.

-It’s important that a new employee integrates into a company social network.
+It's important that a new employee integrates into a company social network.
 In part, this kind of engagement provides new hires with access to important information and resources.
+It takes an entire company to integrate a new hire and get them up to speed.

 Here, you want to schedule face time with new hires and veteran employees.
 You'll want to have them meet with experienced staff members from every relevant department in their first few weeks.